techtabletsapps/xrwvm-ibm-fullstack_developer_capstone/README.md

 ### Local Setup

 1. **Run Locally**: Run the application locally.
-2. **User Management**: Add user management to the Django application.
+2. **User Management**: Add user management to the Python-based Web Framework application.

 ### Backend Services

 1. **Node.js Server**: Create a Node.js server to manage dealers and reviews using MongoDB and Dockerize it.
 2. **Deploy Sentiment Analyzer**: Deploy sentiment analyzer on Code Engine.
-3. **Django Models and Views**: Create Django models and views to manage car models and car makes.
+3. **Python-based Web Framework Models and Views**: Create Python-based Web Framework models and views to manage car models and car makes.
-4. **Proxy Services**: Create Django proxy services and views to integrate dealers and reviews.
+4. **Proxy Services**: Create Python-based Web Framework proxy services and views to integrate dealers and reviews.

 ### Dynamic Pages